Tips to Manage Postpartum Anxiety: A 4-Part Series (Part 2: Nutrition)

 Part 2: Nutrition

-In this series, we are exploring how to employ BIRTHFIT’S Four Pillars to support your mental and physical well-being if you are experiencing postpartum anxiety.
-If you haven’t had a chance to read the first part of this series on how to utilize fitness to support anxiety – check it out here.
+In this 4- part series, we are exploring how to employ BIRTHFIT’S Four Pillars to support your mental and physical well-being if you are experiencing postpartum anxiety.
+If you haven’t had a chance to read Part 1 of this series on how to utilize fitness to support anxiety – check it out here.
 See the bottom of the post for Part 3 and Part 4.